 Gentle processes for fresh products from harvest to consumption - to ensure healthy nutrition for both humans and animals

-The program area 'Healthy Foods' addresses complex scientific issues in the spectrum between primary production and processing of food and feed.
+The programme area 'Healthy Foods' addresses complex scientific issues in the spectrum between primary production and processing of food and feed.

 'Healthy foods', which are produced fairly taking into account environmental and animal welfare, include hitherto underutilized plant species such as legumes and pseudocereals, as well as alternative bioresources, e.g. land-cultivated macroalgae and insects.